 The Public Liability policy specifically includes cover for all claims arising from workshop/teaching activities other than workshops/teaching which include any of the following activities: Aerial Performers, Angle Grinding, Bed of Nails, Cooking Demonstrations, Fire Acts, Parkour, Roller Skating, Sword Swallowing, and Own Body Piercing.

-This will leave Cooking Demonstrations and Roller Skating/Skateboarding as the only approved performing activities which members cannot be covered for teaching and workshops under the Duck for Cover Public Liability policy.
+This will leave Cooking Demonstrations, Parkour and Roller Skating/Skateboarding as the only approved performing activities which members cannot be covered for teaching and workshops under the Duck for Cover Public Liability policy.

 Check here for more information on cover for Teaching and Workshops.